By Sam Bridge

 The UAE’s first astronaut said he is now spearheading the UAE’s future space missions and engaging the UAE youth about the space culture.

-The full interview will air on Wednesday.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The full interview will air on Wednesday.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.